-HOME funds are awarded through a competitive application process to cities, counties and nonprofit organizations outside local participating jurisdictions.
-Local participating jurisdictions (PJs) are those local governments in Tennessee that receive HOME funds directly from the Department of Housing and Urban Development.
-The Local PJs are Chattanooga, Clarksville, Jackson, Knoxville, Memphis, Nashville-Davidson County, Knox County, Shelby County and the Northeast Tennessee/Virginia Consortium (the cities of Bristol, Kingsport, Johnson City, Bluff City, and Sullivan and Washington counties).
+HOME funds are awarded through a competitive application process to cities, counties and non-profit organizations outside local participating jurisdictions.
+Local participating jurisdictions (PJs) are those local governments in Tennessee that receive HOME funds directly from the Department of Housing and Urban Development (HUD).
+The Local PJs are Clarksville, Chattanooga, Jackson, Knoxville, Memphis, Nashville-Davidson County, Knox County, Shelby County and the Northeast Tennessee/Virginia Consortium (the cities of Bristol, Kingsport, Johnson City, Bluff City, Sullivan County, and Washington County, excluding the Town of Jonesborough).
 Community Housing Development Organizations (CHDOs) and non-profit organizations located in a local participating jurisdiction may apply for projects located outside the local participating jurisdictions.
 An applicant must apply for at least \$100,000 and may apply for a maximum HOME grant of \$500,000.
 There is a \$750,000 limit on the amount of HOME funds that can be awarded to any one county.